schildwaechter/puppet-sonarqube/README.md

 ## Security Configuration

-The `sonarqube` class provides an easy way to configure security with LDAP, Crowd or PAM.
+The `sonarqube` class provides an easy way to configure security with LDAP, Crowd, Shibboleth or PAM.
 Here's an example with LDAP:

     $ldap = {
       url          => 'ldap://myserver.mycompany.com',